 I found for this recipe, the convection setting worked like a dream!
 Now, if you don't have convection, fear not - you can totally still bake amazingly delicious and fluffy cookies.
 But, if you have convection, I say use it and use it often.

 Just look at how nicely these baked up!
 Tall, fluffy, golden brown, crackling sugar-coated top...
 Yum!

-- Preheat oven to 350 degrees F (if you have a convection oven, turn it on).
-Line two baking sheets with silpats or parchment paper
+- Preheat oven to 350ºF (177ºC) (if you have a convection oven, turn it on).
+Line two baking sheets with parchment paper or silicone baking mats.

 - With the mixer on low, stir in the flour, cream of tartar, baking soda, and salt until all dry ingredients have been mixed in.